Why Pigmentation Is A Top Skin Concern In Australia – a-beauty

 Dr Michele Squire, Australian dermatologist

 UV protection using the likes of sunscreen, zinc, hats and umbrellas is one of the best ways to prevent skin damage and therefore minimise hyperpigmentation,” adds Dr Tall.
-“Combine this with the use of the topical vitamins A, B and C gives you the best chance of keeping your skin tone even and youthful.”

 How to treat pigmentation